CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 1. Single quotes in the translation file are not allowed
 2. tt.debug must be set to TRUE of FALSE in the SQL session before using the engine API
 3. Helper functions contain VARIADIC parameters.
+4. An issue (#45) still prevents the TT_ValidateTTable() from working properly.
+It must be redefined after installation to avoid TT_Translate() functions from crashing.

 # Credit
 Pierre Racine